 Switch off the car.

-Inflate the tyres to the desired pressure in accordance with the tyre pressure label on the door pillar on the driver's side.
+Inflate the tyres to the correct pressure, see the decal on the door pillar on the driver's side showing the recommended pressure for factory fitted tyres.

 Start the car.